eviltwo/TerrainParts/README.md

 # How to use
 - Create new terrain.
-- Create new gameobject and attach TerrainCircle component or other.
+- Create new gameobject and attach TerrainSquare component or other.
 - Open Window -> TerrainParts in menu.
 - Click "Rebuild" button.
   - Terrain does not update automatically, so press the button every time after editing.